 When sharing information staff will ensure they comply with group data protection policies and keep records of disclosures as required by these policies.
 These are available to staff via the United Learning Policies Portal.
-For further information about how the school processes pupil personal data, please see the privacy notice on the website https://www.shoreham-academy.org/
+For further information about how the school processes pupil personal data, please see the privacy notice on the website.